franzenzenhofer/dev-book/_chapters/performance-webfonts.md

 * provide only modern and compressed font file formats (WOFF and WOFF2)
 * subset the unicode-range to only include characters for a specific language

-For historical reasons (browser support) there are now four main font file formats (EOT, TTF, WOFF, WOFF2):
+For historical reasons (browser support) there are now four main font file formats:

 * EOT and TTF are uncompressed formats (and need gzip compression)
 * WOFF and WOFF2 are compressed by design (whereas the latter has even stronger compression)